 Advanced Navy SEAL Training

-When BUD/S training is over, those remaining move on to basic parachute training at the Army Airborne School at Fort Benning, GA.
+When BUD/S training is over, those remaining move on to basic parachute training at the Army Airborne School at Fort Benning, Georgia.

-New SEALs report immediately to their operational units and begin 12 to 18 months of extensive individual-, platoon-, and squadron-level training in preparation for deployment with their SEAL platoon.
+New SEALs report immediately to their operational units and begin 18 months of pre-deployment training, which includes extensive individual-, platoon-, and squadron-level training in preparation for deployment with their SEAL platoon.
 This training/deployment cycle is repeated to make sure SEALs are constantly improving and learning new skills that can save lives and help missions succeed.

-In the following sections, we'll take at look at some examples of SEAL missions.
+In the following sections, we'll take a look at some examples of SEAL missions.

 Navy SEAL Counterterrorism Missions

-On January 6, 2002, during Operation Enduring Freedom (2001-2003), SEALs were sent to the landlocked country of Afghanistan in search of Osama Bin Laden and other terrorists hiding in the caves of Zawar Kili.
+On Jan.
+6, 2002, during Operation Enduring Freedom (2001-2003), SEALs were sent to the landlocked country of Afghanistan in search of Osama bin Laden and other terrorists hiding in the caves of Zawar Kili.
 What was supposed to be a 12-hour mission turned into an eight-day mission.

-SEALs and other SOCOM (Special Operations Command) operators searched more than 70 caves over a 3-mile-long ravine near the Pakistani border.
-Their search turned up caches of weapons, ammunition, supplies, and a wealth of intelligence information.
+SEALs and other SOCOM (Special Operations Command) operators searched more than 70 caves over a 3-mile- (4.8-kilometer-) long ravine near the Pakistani border.
+Their search turned up caches of weapons, ammunition, supplies and a wealth of intelligence information.
 They survived the unexpectedly extended mission on supplies they found in the al-Qaeda camps.